 Make sure to follow any stylistic guidelines or direction for the read that may have been listed in the posting, while, if possible, showcasing your own strengths and putting your individual spin on the read.
 Recording a new, job-specific custom audition is imperative if you want to stand out and be considered for the role.
-Too often, voice actors will forward a generic demo as a result.
+Too often, voice actors will forward a generic demo that doesn’t give the client any idea of what their specific script sounds like as read by the talent.
 Do not do this.

 Some of the client-provided scripts, especially ones for TV or radio spots, may be so short that your audition will necessarily include a read of the entire script.
 If you’re uncertain whether the client could steal your audition without compensating you, then you may consider adding a subtle watermark to your file.
 The classic beep and whispered background noises have largely gone out of style, so it is best to embed a watermark that is on the subtler side.
 The last thing you want is for it to distract from your read.

 No matter the quality of the recording you submit, the primary criteria for sending out an audition for a job should be defined by this question: “When the clients listen to my delivery, will it be possible for them to imagine me on the spot?”